Parking Lot Accident Attorneys Serving Arizona

 The injured party is required to prove that the parking lot owner was negligent.
 This is referred to as the burden of proof.
 Time is of the essence.
 Evidence must be collected and preserved.
 If a plaintiff doesn’t act quickly enough in obtaining evidence, the property owner may fix all issues in the parking lot before any photos or videos can be taken.
 The best thing a person can do before leaving the scene of the accident is to try and take photos and videos before leaving the scene of the accident.
 If there are any witnesses to the accident, it may be a good idea to collect their contact information so they can provide a statement later.

-In the state of Arizona, it is important for injured parties to file their claim as soon as possible.
-All personal injury cases have to be filed within two years of the date of the accident according to the statutes of limitations.
+In the state of Arizona, injured parties need to file their claim as soon as possible.
+All personal injury cases have to be filed within two years of the date of the accident according to the statute of limitations.
 If an individual fails to file their claim within this timeframe, they will not be permitted to bring any legal action against the property owner.

 Recovering Damages for an Injury

-When an individual decides to take legal action against a parking lot owner because they were injured, they are often doing so with the goal of recovering compensation.
-Of course, they can only recover compensation if they are able to prove that the parking lot owner was negligent.
+When an individual decides to take legal action against a parking lot owner because they were injured, they are often doing so to recover compensation.
+Of course, they can only recover compensation if they can prove that the parking lot owner was negligent.
 If successful, the plaintiff may be able to recover financial and nonfinancial damages.
 Some of these can include the cost of medical bills, lost current and future wages, pain and suffering, and emotional trauma.

 The attorneys at Weintraub & Weintraub understand what is at stake when an individual is injured because of the negligence of another party.
 We have the skill it takes to effectively fight for our clients when so much is on the line.
 If you need an attorney with your best interests in mind, contact Weintraub & Weintraub today.